tjindrak/english-for-designers/02_first_impressions/case_study_by_images.md

 ![Lines in graphics](/02_first_impressions/images_casestudy/poster.png)
 *demonstration of the use of navigation lines on the poster*

 ## Seamless collaboration between designers, architects, and builders to bring ideas to life
 The transformation of the interior from an old warehouse into the space we envisioned took an incredible half a year and involved dozens of people from different sectors.
+An investment of several million has paid off.
+**What do you think?*
 ### Before
 ![Before](/02_first_impressions/images_casestudy/mess.jpg)
 *interior in progress*